Watts-Lab/task-mapping/tasks/Word completion given part of word.md

 3. Following the intelligence test, teams began working together on the group tasks in a private laboratory room.
 4. Groups had ten minutes to complete as many of the 36 words they could 4b.
 Other versions of the task use a different time period and different numbers of words, but the other features are the same.
 Additionally, this task comes from McGrath's broader set of tasks (quadrant 2 in his work) that are intellective: solving problems with a correct answer.
+# Alternative Procedure
+## Steps

+1. Participants arrive and are told participants that they were looking at a list of 98 words with letters missing (varying in number), and that their task was to fill in the blanks to make complete words by themselves
+2. Participants were given three minutes to complete as much of the word task as they could.
 ## Instructions
 Reached out to instructors but wrote instructions: